What is drop shipping and how it works in Australia?

 Drop shipping is a fulfilment model that is very commonly used in eCommerce.
-A drop shipping business allows you to order small lots of products from manufacturers or wholesaler dropshippers who then ship them directly to your customers.
+A drop shipping business allows you to order small lots of products from manufacturers or wholesale drop shippers who then send those products directly to your customers, while labeling the delivery as if it came from your business.
 This model is convenient for small businesses that do not have sufficient resources to build large fulfilment warehouses where they can stock products to sell to their customers.
 Some of the major benefits of running a drop shipping business include:

-- Lower Capital Requirements: You do not need to spend thousands of dollars to purchase large stocks of products since you only need to purchase a product when a customer places their order.
+- Lower Capital Requirements: You do not need to spend thousands of dollars to purchase large quantity of stock since you only need to purchase a product when a customer places their order.

-- Wider Product Selection: Since you do not tie up your available capital with specific products, you are able to offer your customers a wider selection of products.
+- Wider Product Selection: Since you do not need to tie up your available capital with specific products, you are able to offer your customers a wider selection of products.

 - Location Independence: You can drop ship from virtually any location in the world as long as there is internet access.
 This is why dropshipping can is so lucrative.
-Australians can sell domestically using Australian dropship suppliers; sell domestically using international suppliers, or even sell internationally using international dropshipping suppliers.
+Australians can sell domestically using Australian dropship suppliers; sell domestically using international suppliers who ship globally, or even sell internationally using international drop shipping suppliers.

 - High Scalability: Scaling a drop shipping business is much easier compared to scaling a traditional retail business.